BibianaC/CV/README.md

 - More than six years of experience in jobs with direct and daily contact with clients.
 - Stablish good relations with my clients that made a positive impact to the business.

-- What my clients say about me:
-    *Bibiana has been my contact person in Stora Enso, one of our main paper suppliers, for two and a half years.
+> *Bibiana has been my contact person in Stora Enso, one of our main paper suppliers, for two and a half years.
 She's always been dependable, and helpful with late notice requests.
 She takes her job very seriously while at the same time she is extremely friendly and a pleasure to work with.
 Aitor Estebaranz Tejero* via [linkedIn](https://www.linkedin.com/profile/public-profile-settings?trk=prof-edit-edit-public_profile)

 ### Programming